splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 Next go to *Settings >>* *Routing Keys* and create a new routing key with the URL-friendly team slug associated to that team.
-You’ll paste the slug you’d copied into the Routing Key field and choose the Team and Escalation Policy it associates with in the Escalation Policies field.
+You'll paste the slug you'd copied into the Routing Key field and choose the Team and Escalation Policy it associates with in the Escalation Policies field.

 .. image:: images/Routing-Key.png